 I have gone through many examples of bias in marketing and general business analytics, and have come to a conclusion that some of them are more straightforward and easier to explain than others.
 Unfortunately, it’s the difficult kind that are more subtle, harder to explain, and more prevalent in the business world.
 I believe, the distinction is worth nothing.

-Two main sources of bias in analytics: selection and analysis design.
+Two main sources of bias in analytics: selection bias and analysis design bias.

 - In the case of simple selection bias, the groups of analysis subjects are different due to a confounding variable external to the analysis.